Hadi719/FlutterCryptoWallet/lib/development/ReadMe.md

-This folder is contain tools, codes, files and samples that i use for development.
+This folder contains tools, codes, files and samples that i use for development.